-This easy recipe for Baked Goat Cheese uses just three ingredients and takes just minutes to throw together.
-Serve with crostini, garlic bread or use it to make stuffed zucchini!
+This easy Baked Goat Cheese recipe uses just three ingredients and takes just minutes to throw together.
+Serve on top of crostini, garlic bread or as a goat cheese dip!

 There's an appetizer at Mon Ami Gabi that must be ordered every time I walk through their front door.